mikesir87/sam-bot/README.md

  A sample Docker Stack file is provided as a base to work from ([docker-stack.yml](./docker-stack.yml)).
 It shouldn't be used directly, as you'll need to adjust where various properties are found (like secrets, volume mounts, etc.).

+ ## Test Setup

+ In order to help with testing, the local `docker-compose.yml` file spins up a GitLab instance.
+It contains a repo that is already configured with a webhook to notify SAM.

+ If you need to log in to the GitLab interface, use the credentials `root`:`admin1234`.